 - Use antibacterial mouthwash to soak your toothbrush for a time (just be sure to give the toothbrush a thorough rinse afterwards)

 - Hydrogen peroxide can also be used for everyday cleaning.
 Simply store your toothbrush in a small cup of hydrogen peroxide

 - Steep your toothbrush in boiling water for three minutes.
 This will kill most germs

 Of course, while these methods may extend the life of your toothbrush, after a time it becomes necessary to replace it.

 When To Replace Your Toothbrush

-It’s generally recommended that you change your toothbrush every three to four weeks (or the head, if you use an electric toothbrush)
+It’s generally recommended that you change your toothbrush every three to four months (or the head, if you use an electric toothbrush).

 Otherwise, a good way of knowing if it’s time for a replacement is if the bristles are frayed far beyond their initial shape.

 There are a few other miscellaneous practices that represent an important component of toothbrush care:

 - Don’t share toothbrushes, yes not even with a partner!